 Last year I had given my son special permission to attend the primary school athletics carnival even though he was still in infants.
 Although he left the carnival with many accolades, having beaten 10 year olds for the top placings in certain events, my proudest moment of that day was when I witnessed my son being an advocate for another child.

 When some older boys started laughing at another student running in a race because she had a disability and came last, he turned around and confronted these boys.
 He challenged them on their behaviour and questioned them on their lack of knowledge and compassion.
 I could have stepped in given that my son is such a dominant character but in this case l let the playground hierarchy play out by itself because my son was right.

 These particular boys’ actions had nothing to do with the girl who had Cerebral Palsy sprinting in a race against able bodied students.
 The boys’ behaviour was only a reflection of what they had learnt and how they had been taught to see the world.
 And this made me realise that the way I am raising my son and teaching him to think will stay with him forever, and for me, that is what parenting is about.

 All individuals have differing levels of ability and what particular skills will be useful in the gamut of child raising doesn’t come down to having the physical ability yourself to go and do boot camp of a morning.
 In fact it is probably a competitive advantage for your child, if you do not!

 Bio: My days consist of trying to stay calm (although high levels of caffeine are needed) living the crazy busy mum life, whilst trying to decipher the algorithms of life through my love of anthropology, metaphysics, and economics.
-I have degrees in Business (Sports Management), Economics and Law and live with SMA4.
+I have degrees in Business (Sports Management), Economics and Law.
 If you would like to follow our journey, love of sport and life, we are on Instagram: zig_zieke_zag